timbrel/GitSavvy/README.md

 - `git diff` view, allowing user to (un)stage hunks across all files
 - a status dashboard, exposing much of the available functionality

 **Note:** Sublime Text 2 is not supported.
 Also, GitSavvy takes advantage of certain features of ST3 that have bugs in earlier ST3 releases.
 For the best experience, use the latest ST3 dev build.

+## Documentation

+Feature documentation can be found [here](docs/README.md).
+It can also be accessed from within Sublime by opening the command palette and typing `GitSavvy: help`.

 ## Installation